Firecracker: Indonesia

 Firecrackers and fireworks are generally forbidden in public during the Chinese New Year, especially in areas with significant non-Chinese populations, to avoid conflict between the two.
 However, there are some exceptions.
 The usage of firecrackers is legal in some metropolitan areas such as Jakarta and Medan, where the degree of racial and cultural tolerance is higher.

 Ireland

 Fireworks and firecrackers are not permitted in the Republic of Ireland; however, many people smuggle them from Northern Ireland, where they are legal.
 They are most common around Halloween.
 Irish anti-firecracker laws are considered among the strictest in the world, equal to Chile's.

 Malaysia

 Private citizens are banned from using fireworks in the Minor Offences Act 1955 and Explosives Act 1957.
 However, the illegal setting of fireworks and firecrackers are rarely enforced as they are tolerated during festive seasons.
 In addition, fireworks are readily available in the community.

 The government only allows fireworks for public events, and some authorised events held by businesses and other groups with a permit.

+New Zealand

+Firecrackers have been banned in New Zealand since 1994.